jnstockley/AddressBookCLI/README.md

    - Pretty much any operating system that supports java version 8 or newer.
 That included Mac, Windows, Linux and possibly Andriod!

 - When will the REST inteface and the AngularJS version of this be updated?
-  - Currently I do not have any ETA for when these will be updated but I wil defiently start working on updating these pieces of software starting with the REST interface since it is the backbone of th AngularJS version
+  - They have recently been update!
+You can check out the RESTful interface at http://jackstockleyiowa.ddns.net:8080/AddressBookREST and the AddressBookUI at http://jackstockleyiowa.ddns.net/AddressBookUI

 - Will you continue to update this software with new features and bug fixes?
-  - Yes of course, I do still have some features I plan on adding at some point but my priorty will be focused on updating the REST and Angular JS parts of the software.
+  - Yes of course, I do still have some features I plan on adding at some point.
+Right now I am planning on updating the backend on both the REST interface and CLI and converting the CLI into a maven project

 - Do you have documention on the code?
   - Yes all the code I have written is public with comments as well as a java doc for the whole program.
 To view the javadoc you can go to https://jnstockley.github.io/AddressBook/

- Warning any data saved to the MySQL database will be deleted in the next couple of days and be replaced with data to play around with!
-If any data is important to you please make a copy of the data ASAP!